K-A-Crawford/Cyprus_Settlements/README.md

 # Cyprus_Settlements
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7271681.svg)](https://zenodo.org/badge/DOI/10.5281/zenodo.7271681.svg)

-Dataset of 1559 ranging from the Late Epipalaeolithic (11000 BCE) to the end of the Ottoman Period (1878 CE)
+Dataset of 1559 settlements ranging from the Late Epipalaeolithic (11000 BCE) to the end of the Ottoman Period (1878 CE)

 ### Katherine A. Crawford and Marc-Antoine Vella